E1NS01/work-sample/README.md

 -   Node.js
 -   MongoDB
--   Docker (optional)
+-   Docker

 ### Installation

 1. Clone the repository
 2. Install dependencies with `npm install` or `yarn install`
-3. Copy `.env.example` to `.env` and fill in your MongoDB connection details
+3. Copy `.env.example` to `.env` and fill in your MongoDB connection details and desired port

 ### Running the Application

--   To start the server, run `npm start`
+-   To start the server, run `npm start` or `yarn start`

--   To start the delopment server, run `npm dev`
+-   To start the delopment server, run `npm dev`or `yarn dev`

 ### Running the Tests

--   To execute tests, run `npm test`
+-   To execute tests, run `npm test` or `yarn test`

 ## Endpoints